EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party V SHALL compose message_2 as follows:

-* Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the cipher suite CIPHER_SUITE_U.
+* Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the cipher suite SUITE_U.
 Let X_V be the x-coordinate of the ephemeral public key.

 * Choose a connection identifier C_V and store it for the length of the protocol.
 Party V MUST be able to retrieve the protocol state using the connection identifier C_V and optionally other information such as the 5-tuple.
 The connection identifier MAY be used with protocols for which EDHOC establishes application keys, in which case C_V SHALL be different from the concurrently used identifiers of that protocol.
 To reduce message overhead, party V can set the message field C_U in message_2 to null (still storing the actual value of C_U) if there is an external correlation mechanism (e.g. the Token in CoAP) that enables Party U to correlate message_1 and message_2.

-*  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the cipher suite CIPHER_SUITE_U, the private authentication key of Party V, and the following parameters (further clarifications in {{COSE-sig-explained}}).
+*  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the cipher suite SUITE_U, the private authentication key of Party V, and the following parameters (further clarifications in {{COSE-sig-explained}}).
 The unprotected header MAY contain parameters (e.g. 'alg').

    * protected = bstr .cbor { abc : ID_CRED_V }